UnusualNorm/Decho/README.md

 ## Running/Installation

 Given this implementation uses Deno, you must install Deno.
 See [Deno Installation](https://deno.land/manual/getting_started/installation) for specific steps on how to install it for your system.
 Deno is available on most commonly used operating systems and kernels and can run on a variety of machines.
+If you would like to run the Game & Ping servers you will need Python 3.11 Installed.
+Which you can find here: https://www.python.org/downloads/release/python-3110/

 Then, once Deno is properly installed and available on the command-line, you can start [Decho](https://github.com/UnusualNorm/Decho) by going into the Decho folder and running the "Start.bat" File.
 You can also still run everything manually using Deno.
 The command is